vmwshop/tutorials/openrefine.md

 ## Objectives

-By the end of this tutorial, you should be able to:
+By the end of this tutorial, you should be able to use Facets to clean up messy data and filter and export exactly what you need.
-- Identify and clean up errors en masse in a large dataset
-- Sort and filter large amounts of data
-- Save a dataset in a new format

 ## What You Need
 - Computer with an internet browser and internet connection